-In keeping with its commitment to continuous improvement and based on feedback from stakeholders (e.g., feedback obtained from board and advisory council presentations), TSSA continues to enhance the structure and style of its reporting.
+In keeping with its commitment to continuous improvement and based on feedback from key readers of the report (Advisory Council members and Government representatives) TSSA continues to enhance the structure and style of its reporting to improve quality, clarity, and accuracy.
 Based on new information and data, TSSA also enhances its processes and methodologies in analysis and reporting.
 Changes to this year's Public Safety Report affecting the results of analysis are discussed below.
-Structural changes are not identified, as they are considered as enhancements to the readability of the report and do not impact the analysis.